ouspg/CloudAndNetworkSecurity/2. Network Security 2/README.md

 If you configure and setup the OpenVPN client and server correctly, you should be able to login via the OpenVPN client and be able to access the machines hosted in the company network.

 Create and document your process of setting up and configuring a OpenVPN VPN solution to access the machines in the internal- and DMZ networks.
+Provide images of at least the following:

+1. Server creation certificates (with organizational information visible)
+2. OpenVPN WAN rules
+3. OpenVPN Tunnel settings
+4. OpenVPN Client connection establishment
-Provide images of at least your OpenVPN Remote Access server creation certificates (with organizational information), OpenVPN servers-, clients tab & a successful connection from remote network (host macihne) to the internal networks (a ping to the Kali machine and a curl to the web server in the DMZ suffice).
+5. Successful connection from remote network (host machine) to the internal networks (a ping to the kali machine and a curl to the web server in the DMZ suffice)

----
+#### You have two options for this task 1. use the OpenVPN installing wizard for the initial setup process and document thoroughly what is happening under the hood when you are creating the VPN connection in addition to the above this option focuses more on your understanding and documentation of the process.
+Or 2.
+Manually create all the required interface/firewall rules and provide images of this process, this option focuses more on youre technical solutions.

 ### **C) What type of tunnel did you create for the VPN connection?
 What are the differences between split-tunnel & full-tunnel VPN connections?**